Aer Lingus Booking Flow

 Step 3 – Passenger Information

 Once flights are selected, the user is asked to enter personal information for all passengers.
-This step requires details such as names, contact information, and any special requirements (e.g. special assistance needs).
-This is a basic form but these form styles were selected by IAG for a group-wide US Contact Tracing form during the pandemic (to be used by British Airways, Iberia, Vueling and Level airlines).
+This step requires details such as names and contact information, and any special requirements (e.g. special assistance needs, loyalty programme details etc.).

 View IAG Contact Tracing project